-As part of my dream journey, I’d flown to Phoenix a few days earlier to meet one of my personal heroes, Martha Beck, who is a best-selling author and life coach.
-Martha is currently a producer of Oprah’s Live Your Best Life OWN network television show, and she writes for Oprah’s O Magazine.
+As part of my dream journey, I’d flown to Phoenix, Arizona to meet one of my heroes, Martha Beck, who is a best-selling author and life coach.
+Martha is a producer of Oprah’s Live Your Best Life OWN network television show, and she writes for Oprah’s O Magazine.

-I’d followed her work for years before deciding to sign up for her life coach training program this past June.
-I was already getting paid to coach clients, and had worked with life coaches myself for years, but I tend to feel better when I have the proper “certification” for a job.
+I’ve followed her work for years before deciding to sign up for her life coach training program.
+I was already getting paid to coach clients and manage political campaigns.
+I’ve worked with life coaches myself for years, but I tend to feel better when I have the proper certifications.

-I’m a Princeton and Harvard grad, after all, and for me there is something about earning a degree that still feels satisfying, a way of proving to the world just what I can accomplish.
-I was excited to finally make my life coaching career official under the guidance of Martha Beck.
+I’m a Princeton and Harvard grad, and for me, there is something about earning a degree that still feels satisfying, a way of proving to the world and myself what I can accomplish.
+I was excited to make my life coaching career official under the guidance of Martha Beck.

-And Martha’s writings and teachings had always appealed to me immensely.
+Martha’s writings and teachings had always appealed to me immensely.
 One of her memoirs, titled “Expecting Adam: A True Story of Birth, Rebirth, and Everyday Magic“ spoke to me.
 I admired Martha’s courage in sharing experiences from her past that were nothing short of mystical: visions and dreams that helped guide her to her future path.